wolfSSL/wolfssl-examples/certstore/README.md

 ```
 $ cd wolfssl
 $ ./autogen.sh                # If downloaded from github
-$ ./configure --enable-opensslall--enable-crl    # CRL is optional.
+$ ./configure --enable-opensslall
 $ make
 $ sudo make install
+$ sudo ldconfig # if wanting to update links and cache of recent shared library
 ```

 ```